-Coronavirus-related job losses are already piling up, and now a new prediction from the Economic Policy Institute says 14 million jobs could be cut by the summer—even with $1 trillion in fiscal stimulus.
+Coronavirus-related job losses are already piling up, and now a new prediction from the Economic Policy Institute says a stunning 14 million jobs could be cut by summer—even with $1 trillion in fiscal stimulus.

-The EPI published a map Wednesday showing how the estimated 14 million losses will likely be distributed between the 50 states:
+The EPI published a map Wednesday showing how those 14 million losses will likely be distributed between the 50 states:

-In absolute terms: California and Texas are projected to lose the greatest number of jobs, with California losing 1,609,975 and Texas losing 1,180,580.
+In absolute terms: California and Texas—which have the largest population sizes—are projected to lose the greatest number of jobs, with California losing 1,609,975 and Texas losing 1,180,580.

 In relative terms: Nevada is projected to lose the greatest percentage of its private-sector workforce, with 14.2%, or 177,749 people, out of work.
 This is probably because leisure, hospitality, and retail—the industries hit hardest by coronavirus—account for 40.2% of the state’s private-sector employment, which is the greatest percentage among all 50 states.